ThinkDataEd/student/docs/unit1/lesson8.md

 1. <u>**Food Habits Campaign Data Collection Monitoring:**</u>

-    100. Display the IDS Campaign Monitoring Tool, found at [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org")<br>
+    100. The IDS Campaign Monitoring Tool is found on your IDS Homepage.
-    Click on **Campaign Monitor** and sign in.

-    100. Inform students that you will be monitoring their data collection.
-This is a good opportunity for teachers to remind students that if their data are not shared, they cannot be used in analysis.
+    Click on **Monitor** and sign-in if prompted.
+Find the Food Habits Campaign and click on Monitor.
+    Note: If you haven't submitted any data, the page will be blank.

+    100. Your teacher will be monitoring your class' data collection using the Campaign Monitoring Tool.
+You will have the opportunity to look at your own data collection with the Monitor Tool.
+Once the campaign collection window is over, and your teacher shares the class data, you will be able to see your class' progress.

-        200. See *User List* and sort by *Total*.
-Ask: Who has collected the most data so far?
+        200. See *User List*. <strong style="color: red;">How much data have you collected so far?</strong>

-        200. Click on the pie chart.
-Ask: How many active users are there?
-How many inactive users are there?

-        200. See *Total Responses*.
-How many responses have been submitted?
+        200. See *Total Responses by Day*. <strong style="color: red;">When did you submit your first response?</strong>

+        200. See *App Type by User*. <strong style="color: red;">What do you notice?</strong>

-        200. Using TPS, ask students to think about what can they do to increase their data collection.
+        200. <strong style="color: red;">What can you do to increase your data collection?</strong>

-2. Inform students that today they will be learning how to visualize their data.
+2. Today you will be learning how to visualize your data.

-3. Show the *Value of Data Visualization* video at [https://www.youtube.com/watch?v=xekEXM0Vonc](https://www.youtube.com/watch?v=xekEXM0Vonc "https://www.youtube.com/watch?v=xekEXM0Vonc"), which describes the importance of graphical representations of data.
-As they watch the video, students should respond to the following in their DS journals:
+3. Watch the *Value of Data Visualization* video at [https://www.youtube.com/watch?v=xekEXM0Vonc](https://www.youtube.com/watch?v=xekEXM0Vonc "https://www.youtube.com/watch?v=xekEXM0Vonc"), which describes the importance of graphical representations of data.
+As you watch the video, respond to the following in your DS journal:

-    100. What is data visualization?
+    100. <strong style="color: red;">What is data visualization?</strong>

-    100. List one example of how visualization can be used to increase data comprehension.
+    100. <strong style="color: red;">List one example of how visualization can be used to increase data comprehension.</strong>

-4. Have a whole class discussion regarding the video’s last statement: “Your message is only as good as your ability to share it.”
-Ask students:
+4. The video’s last statement was: “Your message is only as good as your ability to share it.”

-    100. What does this statement mean?
+    100. <strong style="color: red;">What does this statement mean?</strong>

-    100. What makes a good message in terms of data and visualizations?
+    100. <strong style="color: red;">What makes a good message in terms of data and visualizations?</strong>

-5. Have students take out their nutrition facts labels or pictures, and also their *Food Habits Data Collection* handout (from [lesson 6](lesson6.md)).
+5. Find your nutrition facts labels or pictures, and your *Food Habits Data Collection* handout (from [lesson 6](lesson6.md)).

 6. On poster paper, make the first quadrant of a coordinate plane.
 Leave the labels for the **x-axis**